 Training EAWS Ergonomic Assessment Worksheet (EAWS)

-The need to identify the degree of exposition to biomechanical load has led at the beginning of the new millennium to the development of specific ergonomic risk screening tools; aim of these tools is to analyze the risk factors that may lead to overload the operator and eventually to occupational diseases.
-As always, the final goal is the redesign of the work system so that the any risk can be minimized and the performance eased.
+The need to identify the degree of exposition to biomechanical load has led at the beginning of the new millennium to the development of specific ergonomic risk screening tools; aim of these tools is to analyse the risk factors that may lead to overload the operator and eventually to occupational diseases.
+As always, the final goal is the redesign of the work system so that the any risk can be minimised and the performance improved.

 For who / admission requirements

 Anyone who has to do with ergonomics and workplace layouts.
 A MTM training is not necessary, but MTM prior knowledge does have some advantages.

 The basis of every ergonomic risk screening tool is to estimate the correlation between the task ergonomic characteristics (force, frequency, postures, etc.) and the probability of causing an occupational disease.
 The main difficulty is to determine how the different factors interact and lead to work-related troubles or diseases.
 The best approach is certainly the risk prevention in the design phase of the work system (preventive ergonomics); if the product and/or the process is already defined, changes may be too expensive and less efficient (corrective ergonomics).

 For a quantitative ergonomic risk evaluation of a specific working sequence, generally two evaluation levels are used:

 First level tools: risk screening tools which require a quick checklist.